SpocWiki/_public/schema.org/predicate/Date_Times/has_date_modified.md

 - [has_date_modified::P#Y#M#W#DT#H#M#s.fff] or
 - [ #has_/date/_modified::P#Y#M#W#DT#H#M#s.fff] with the [ISO_8601-date Format](../../../ISO/ISO_8601-Date_Time) .

-The date on which the CreativeWork was most recently modified or when the item&#x27;s entry was modified within a DataFeed.
+The date on which the CreativeWork was most recently modified or when the item's entry was modified within a DataFeed.

 Formal Predicate:
 [domain::CreativeWork, DataFeedItem]